starcoinorg/starcoin-org-v4/src/content/post/ama_recap_2_how_to_assess_the_security_of_public_chains_with_move_smart_contracts.md

 ---
+title: "AMA Recap (2): Security of Move Smart Contracts - Starcoin"
-title: "AMA Recap（2）How to assess the security of public chains with Move smart contracts?"
+meta_description: "Learn how Move smart contracts ensure the security of public chains in this detailed AMA recap."
 date: 2022-08-22
 summary: "Tim: The most common form of attack on PoW consensus is the use of computing power attacks.
 In the industry such as BTC and ETH history..."
 author: "Starcoin"